KunyiLockeLin/AnemoneerEngine/README.md

   - Math library.
   - Setting: data/config.xml
   - Input:
-    - "+" : Add new viewport.
+    - "+" : Add a new viewport.
 The maximum number of viewport is nine.
-    - "-" : Substract the last viewport.
+    - "-" : Remove the last viewport.
     - "1"~"9" : Choose a viewport to control its camera.
     - "Up","Down","Left","Right","W","A","S","D","Q","E","MouseLeftMove","MouseRightMove" : Move the camera.
     - "c" : turn on command mode.